Supplier Quality Requirements

 c) Reason for the change

-d) Requested start date and implementation schedule for the change.
+d) Requested start date and implementation schedule for the change

-e) Identification of risk(s) and proposed mitigation(s).
+e) Identification of risk(s) and proposed mitigation(s)

-106 Counterfeit Prevention
+105 Counterfeit Prevention Program

 a) AS5553 Counterfeit Electronic Parts; Avoidance, Detection, Mitigation, and Disposition.